jasoo4/NLP_Resume_Builder/README.md

 This project helps job seekers identify missing skills in their resume compared to job descriptions.

 ## Features
+- GUI interface for easy use
+- Support for PDF and text file resumes via file upload
-- Load and parse resume and job description text files
+- Direct job description input via text box
 - Extract skills using a predefined skills list
 - Compare skills between resume and job description
 - Generate suggestions for missing skills